stakater/developer-handbook/content/git/tbd.md

 #### Release Toggles

 These are toggles used to enable trunk-based development for teams practicing Continuous Delivery.
 They allow in-progress features to be checked into a shared integration branch (e.g. primary branch or trunk) while still allowing that branch to be deployed to production at any time.
-Release Toggles allow incomplete and un-tested codepaths to be shipped to production as latent code which may never be turned on.
+Release Toggles allow incomplete and un-tested code paths to be shipped to production as latent code which may never be turned on.

 ![RT](../img/chart-1.png)